anandita-3217/Noracle/README.md

 npm install express cors node-fetch
 ```

 ---

-## 📋 Roadmap

-- [ ] Enhance chatbot visual design
-- [ ] Integrate `lib/api.ts` utility functions throughout the application
-- [ ] Implement voice-to-text and text-to-voice functionality
-- [ ] Add user approval workflow for voice submissions

----

 ## 📄 License

 This project is open source and available under the MIT License.

----

-**Built with ❌ by developers who appreciate a good "no."**